brianarn/brianarn.github.com/_posts/2011-04-18-dont-let-jQuery-DOMinate-thinking.markdown

 objects, running code like `$("#foo")` repeatedly, not thinking about the impact of creating several new jQuery collections.
-It's almost embarassing to admit that I was generating a bunch of `<li>` tags and actively adding them to the DOM one at a time, but I was.
+It's almost embarassing to admit that I was generating a bunch of `<li>` tags and actively adding them to the DOM one at a time, for literally hundreds of list items, but I was.

 You'll note that **not** all of the things I was doing above are jQuery's fault.
-It's just that with jQuery, I stopped thinking about JS -- and, in retrospect, that was a really bad thing.
+It's just that with jQuery, I stopped thinking about JavaScript -- and, in retrospect, that was a really bad thing.

 These days, I'm doing a lot with [Dojo][] and while it's not the JS panacea, it's the first of all of the toolkits and libraries that's felt like I'm